Britain's largest natural gas storage site to close

-June 20 Centrica will cease storage operations at Rough, Britain's largest natural gas storage site, the energy supplier said on Tuesday.
+June 20 (Reuters) - Centrica will cease storage operations at Rough, Britain's largest natural gas storage site, the energy supplier said on Tuesday.

 Centrica Storage Ltd (CSL) said it intends to file applications to permanently end Rough's status as a storage facility but aims to produce all recoverable gas from the field, which is estimated at 183 billion cubic feet (bcf).